SkyCiv Documentation

 Footings are structural members used to support columns and other vertical elements to transmit their superstructure loads to the underlying soils.

 Figure 1 illustrates the design workflow process, which the SkyCiv Foundation adapts workflow process.
-Wherein these checks such as (1) Soil Bearing, (2) Shear, (3) Flexural, (4) Development Length, and (5) Stability Checks are important parameters required to satisfy the result without exceeding a value of 1.00 in the Demand-Capacity Ratio or DCR.
+Wherein these checks such as (1) Soil Bearing, (2) Shear, (3) Flexural, (4) Development Length, (5) Uplift, and (6) Stability Checks are important parameters required to satisfy the result without exceeding the allowable utility ratio.

 spread footing design, how to design spread footings, design spread footing in SkyCiv